rebelsky/csc207c/_mps/sorting.md

 Write your own sorting algorithm that attempts to do better than all of the prior $$O(nlogn)$$ sorting algorithms.
 You might pre-scan the input to look for patterns that suggest a particular algorithm, you might switch algorithms for small enough arrays, you might find something else clever to do.

-Please name your class `LastFirstSort`.
-For example, mine would be `RebelskySamuelSort`.
+Please name your class `LastFirstSorter`.
+For example, mine would be `RebelskySamuelSorter`.
 Please do not reference methods in your other classes.

 Include a description of your approach in your README file.